specify/specify7/README.md

 This branch should not be modified manually.

-On any changes to `production` branch, the strings in the branch will be synchronized though a GitHub Action.
+On any changes to `main` branch, the strings in the branch will be synchronized though a GitHub Action.

 When strings are modified in Weblate, changes will be pushed to this